mapsforge/mapsforge/docs/Rendertheme.md

 ```java
 AndroidGraphicFactory.clearResourceFileCache();
 ```
-### Symbol Scaling
+### SVG Scaling

-Symbols (SVG) can now be automatically scaled to accommodate different device resolutions.
+SVG resources can now be automatically scaled to accommodate different device resolutions.

-The options available are
+The options available are:

-- default: if no size is given, a symbol is rendered to a 20x20px multiplied by the device scale factor and any user adjustments.
+- If no size is given, a svg is rendered to a 20x20px multiplied by the device scale factor and any user adjustments.
-- percent: the symbol is rendered as a percentage size of its default size.
-This is the best way to make certain symbols smaller or bigger than others.
+- symbol-percent: the svg is rendered as a percentage size of its default size.
+This is the best way to make certain svg smaller or bigger than others.
-- size: additional parameters give the absolute pixel size for the symbol, again adjusted by the scale factors.
+- symbol-width and/or symbol-height: additional parameters give the absolute pixel size for the symbol, again adjusted by the scale factors.
+If only one dimension is set, the other is calculated from aspect ratio.

 The tiling directive has now been removed as we have introduced code that tiles area shaders in a continuous pattern regardless of shader bitmap size.